 Published Omaha World Herald Sunday November 6, 2011 By

 Understand how Buffett created a world class board of directors.
 The course will include an in-depth study of his life, character, reputation and ethics.
 Analyze his mistakes while comprehending his valuation methods as many of his five decade long acquisitions are dissected.
 Learn how his vast fortune is thoughtfully distributed to those less fortunate.
-Final exam will include student presentations of businesses and stocks that they believe best fit into the Berkshire family of businesses....Click here to go to University of Nebraska - Omaha, College of Businees site for complete courese information: Spring 2013 Course on April 29 - 30, May 1, 2013 and Fall Course: Sept.
-13 and 14; Sept.
-27 and 28; Oct.
-11 and 12
+Final exam will include student presentations of businesses and stocks that they believe best fit into the Berkshire family of businesses....Click here to go to University of Nebraska - Omaha, College of Business site for complete course information: Spring 2014 Course on April 28 - 30, 2014.

 For complete information including presenters and topics, click here: www.valueinvestorconference.com